tudelft/racebian/README.md

     - SSID is `kompaan` by default, password `betaflight`.
     - Can be configured in `/etc/hostapd/hostapd.conf` if you mount the flashed SD card (or in `./config` of this repo, if you build the image yourself)
     - you can now connect via `ssh pi@10.0.0.1` with password `pi`
-3. To expose the Pi zero's USB port to your local laptop, just start the service
+3. ~~To expose the Pi zero's USB port to your local laptop, just start the service~~ Version 0.4.0: we are now using `ser2net` to tunnel the serial USB via TCP which doesn't need client configuration and is more stable
     - `sudo systemctl start pi-usb-attach`
     - if it ever acts up, just restart with `sudo systemctl restart pi-usb-attach`
 4. To let the Pi access all other networks of the laptop client: